-MR. MASCITTI: Well, your Honor, in the first instance, the Committee already has this information with respect to the individuals that have already been deposed.
+MR. MASCITTI: Well, your Honor, in the first

 MR. MASCITTI: So, so to the extent they're looking for dates of employment, roles, and positions and the key players, they have that.
 It was provided as part of the preliminary injunction proceeding and the depositions they conducted.
 And, and, your Honor, in addition, the Committee hasn't identified any need for this information.